-Rappel 72m down into a cave and an underground, crystal clear lake, 80m deep, with the area equivalent to the size of a football field.
-Snorkeling or diving reveal the breathtaking beauty of this place: some of the largest underwater stalagmites in the world, up to 18m high.
+Rappel 72m down into a cave and an underground, crystal clear lake, 80m deep, with an area equivalent to the size of a football field.
+Snorkeling or diving reveals the breathtaking beauty of this place: some of the largest underwater stalagmites in the world, up to 18m high.

 When people say Antarctica, the first things that come to mind are penguins, ice, snow, and freezing water.
 Most didn’t know that there’s an excellent diving spot right under those tons of ice if they can withstand the freezing temperatures.
 Underwater is a whole different world of sponges, corals, and starfish with emperor penguins and seals swimming in search of food.
 Needless to say, diving here will require a different set of skills and techniques.
 A portable hut is placed over the hole made by divers to help them.